chocomilku/osumod-to-trello-cli/README.md

 - why not

-- for archiving cards purposes
+- for archiving mod requests purposes

-- able to provide more options than the 3 options found at osumod
+- able to provide more options than the options found at osumod

-- able to add self pick maps (wip)
+- able to add self pick maps

 ## todo